When most people think of crimes of moral turpitude, the first thing that comes to mind is a conviction for robbery or perhaps rape.

 The Gist of This Article: Cultivating marijuana (a violation of Health & Safety Code § 11358) is a crime of moral turpitude because it done for trafficking marijuana, also a crime, and consequently cultivation shows a “general readiness to do evil,” “bad character,” or “moral depravity.”
 People v.
 Castro (1985) 38 Cal.
 3d 301, 306, 314.

-In the case of Solomon Gabriel, the issue was whether his prior convictions for unlawful planting, cultivating or harvesting of marijuana (Health and Safety Code § 11358) and unlawful possession of an unregistered assault weapon (Health and Safety Code § 12280) constituted crime of moral turpitude for purposes of impeaching his credibility.
+In the case of Solomon Gabriel, the issue was whether his prior convictions for unlawful planting, cultivating or harvesting of marijuana (Health and Safety Code § 11358) and unlawful possession of an unregistered assault weapon (Health and Safety Code § 12280) constituted crimes of moral turpitude for purposes of impeaching his credibility.

 Mr. Gabriel’s new case in Los Angeles was for cultivating and possession of marijuana (Health and Safety Code § 11358), as well as possession of marijuana for sale (Health and Safety Code § 11359).
 Defendant was found with seventeen mature marijuana plants.
 When deputies tried to arrest defendant, he attempted to drive away, but deputies, blocked his escape and arrested him.